MinaMatta98/Leptos-Chatting-Client/Readme.md

 A burner email is used for the verification process for demonstrative purposes.

 ## Recommendations
-This repository has been implemented as a proof of concept.
+This repository has been implhttps://leptonic.dev/emented as a proof of concept.
 Prior to copying this implementation for production purposes, the following recommendations are made:

 * SQL databases should not have incremental querying.
 * Returning a Bytes Vector should be streamed.
 For example, instead of a return type of Result<Vec<u8>>, return:
+* Use pre-built components from [Leptonic](https://leptonic.dev/).
 ```rust
 fn() -> Result<impl futures_util::Stream<Item = &[u8], std::io::Error>> + Unpin + Serialize + Deserialize>>>
 ```